Fees and Service Costs

 Florida Statute Chapter 827; or

-- Any other forcible felony wherein a sexual act is committed or committed.
+- Any other forcible felony wherein a sexual act is committed.

 An order for protection may be requested regardless of whether or not any criminal charges based upon the incident were filed, reduced or dismissed by the State Attorney's Office.